databendlabs/databend/docs/doc/90-contributing/01-rfcs/20210914-new-sql-planner-framework.md

 The second problem is about semantic check.

 Take type check as an example, each variable(e.g. column reference, constant value) inside an expression has it's own data type.
-And each scalar expresiion has requirement of data type for its arguments, for instance, a `+` expression requires its arguments to be numeric.
+And each scalar expression has requirement of data type for its arguments, for instance, a `+` expression requires its arguments to be numeric.

 To make sure that the query is valid and correct, we need to do type checking before executing the query.